Enthium: Engrammer meets Hands Down Promethium

 NOTE: Check out the final Enthium keyboard layout, published on GitHub:

-Legend: QWERTY=white; Engram=gold; Enthium=blue/green; Quirks=pink.
+Legend: QWERTY=white; Engram=gold; Enthium=blue; Differences=green.

 Ignition